Rodolfo Vanoli

-Rodolfo Vanoli (born 11 January 1963) is an Italian professional football manager and former player.
+Rodolfo Vanoli (born 11 January 1963) is an Italian professional football manager and former player, currently in charge of Women's football club Salernitana, playing in the Serie C league.

 Playing career

 Vanoli, a defender, started his career with Varese.
 He then went on to play football professionally, making his Serie A debut in 1985 with Lecce.
-In 1989 he joined Udinese, playing Serie A and Serie B with the Friuliani.
-He retired in 2000 after a single season with Swiss club FC Chiasso.
+In 1989, he joined Udinese, playing Serie A and Serie B with the Friuliani.
+He retired in 2000 after a single season with Swiss club Chiasso.

 Managerial career

 Vanoli started his career as a coach in Switzerland.
-In 2010 he returned to Italy and took charge at Colligiana.
+In 2010, he returned to Italy and took charge at Colligiana.
 He moved to Pordenone in 2011.
 Vanoli worked in Slovenia as a manager of Koper and Olimpija Ljubljana.

 In 2019, he was appointed head coach of Serie C club Bisceglie, eventually saving them from relegation and being confirmed for the 2019–20 season.
 He was dismissed on 2 October 2019 due to poor results.

 In February 2021, Vanoli returned to Koper and signed a contract for the remainder of the 2020–21 season.

+He successively worked in 2022 as the head coach of Albanian club Dinamo Tirana and, from 2024 to 2025, in Georgia with Samgurali.

+On 16 August 2025, Vanoli took his first role in charge of a women's football club, becoming the manager of Serie C club Salernitana Women.